PatrykErNowak/PatrykErNowak/README.md

 A novice frontend developer who does not give up and whose motto is "Nothing is impossible, it all depends on how much time you have to spend on it"

-- 🔭 I am currently learning TypeScript
+- 🔭 I am currently learning React JS

 - 🌱 What I will do next?
-I will learn React JS
+I will learn Next.js

 - 🌍 My Portfolio https://pendev.me/